lwierez/mnist-challenge/README.md

 The code in Python is written in different Jupyter notebooks.

+The folder "Embedded" presents an integration of the model into a web page.

 ## Dataset format

 The dataset is stored in idx format.
 A module in this repository allows to read it.